 “We’ve paid attention to sharpening our project management skills over the past few years.
 A large project like this requires efficient interpersonal communication and project management tools.
 In the Johan Sverdrup project, we’ve been delighted by the collaboration within the entire supply chain – all the way from the raw material supplier to the end-user.”Markus Pirkkalainen

 The Johan Sverdrup development is one of the largest oil fields in the North Sea.
 Phase 2 will increase the production capacity of the entire field by about 200,000 barrels per day, totaling circa 660,000 barrels per day.

-Read more about our solutions for the oil & gas industry.
+Read more about our solutions for the Energy industry.